New & Used Volkswagen Beetle: In Depth

-The Volkswagen Beetle has been around for many years, but the most recent third generation is completely new.
-It's available as either a three-door hatchback or a two-door convertible that carries plenty of style and heritage along with it.
+The Volkswagen Beetle has been around for a number of decades, but the most recent third generation is completely new.
+It's offered as either a three-door hatchback or a two-door convertible that carries plenty of style and history along with it.

 Like the second-generation New Beetle before it, the current Beetle is a front-engine, front-wheel drive vehicle--distinctly unlike the original rear-engine, rear-drive Beetle.
 The current Beetle is also based on the same architecture as that in the Golf and Jetta.It was joined for 2013 by a cloth-roofed Beetle Convertible that echoed the basic lineup of Beetles sold throughout the 1950s, 1960s, 1970s, and then again during the 2000s.

 Like every car, today's Beetle is targeted at a specific set of buyers, as well as more complicated and pricier than the original.
 It's now become a "lifestyle car" whose owners prize attitude, style, and perhaps even whimsy over the boxier, more practical, lower-cost alternatives found in the millions everywhere.
 The Beetle competes with a variety of such cars, from the legendary Ford Mustang coupe all the way down to high-design minicars like the Mini Cooper and Fiat 500 lines.
 All those competitors, it should be noted, offer both a coupe and a cloth-roofed convertible in their lineups.

 Compared to the long-lived New Beetle, the completely revamped 2012 Beetle adopts a new look that's flatter, a bit more aggressive, and a bit larger than before.
 Its more muscular stance comes from an additional 3 inches of width.